coderamen666/srd-v3.5-md/spells/spells-s.md

 distance, and then stepping back onto the Material Plane.

-Because of the blurring of reality between the Plane of Shadow and the Material Plane, you can't make out details of the terrain or areas you pass over during transit, nor can you predict perfectly where your travel will end.
-It's impossible to judge distances accurately, making the spell virtually useless for scouting or spying.
+Because of the blurring of reality between the Plane of Shadow and the Material Plane, you can’t make out details of the terrain or areas you pass over during transit, nor can you predict perfectly where your travel will end.
+It’s impossible to judge distances accurately, making the spell virtually useless for scouting or spying.
 Furthermore, when the spell effect ends, you are shunted 1d10x100 feet in a random horizontal direction from your desired endpoint.
 If this would place you